Alternate titles: Intro Tour, Joyride, Guided Tour.

 A tour explains a product or service in terms of features, benefits, and in general what the product or service allows you to do.
 It is most often split into more than one section, which is sometimes put on separate pages.

-With this in mind, here’s a few principles to keep in mind when developing a tour.
+With this in mind, here are a few principles to keep in mind when developing a tour.

 Whether the tour is strictly a marketing tool or a tool to teach, a focus on the users’ tasks is important.
 How can you help them?
 Aim for a good balance between only describing essentials and explaining everything.
 Only describing essentials might not give users an elaborate enough view of your product to aid their decision to engage with your product.
 If you are too elaborate you might on the other hand scare then away.

 Resist the urge to show off the latest and greatest features – the most important thing is to convince your users that your product will help them with their fundamental problems.
 New users aren’t interested in your bells and whistles; they just want to accomplish their goals1.